 Many pundits believe the answer to taking the hassle out of data storage lies in convergence.
 The converged infrastructure concept is built around uniting different IT components to create one dynamic environment.
-This approach helps minimize compatibility issues by grouping storage devices, servers, and networking equipment into a single solution that reduces the cost of power, cabling, cooling, and floor space.
+This approach helps minimize compatibility issues by grouping storage devices, servers, and networking equipment into a single converged storage solution that reduces the cost of power, cabling, cooling, and floor space.
 Storage managers will be happy to know that convergence also offers enhanced simplicity, better performance, and seamless scalability.

 The emergence of converged storage has led to its fair share of myths and misconceptions.
 This post will aim to set the record straight on converged storage and converged IT.